 Can Gambling Addiction Be Treated?

 Yes, it can.
 And at Lifetime Recovery we have the experience and treatment interventions specifically for gambling addiction and dual diagnosis situations.
-Kingsway also has several levels of care so you can enter treatment at the level you need and leave treatment when you are ready.
+Lifetime Recovery also has several levels of care so you can enter treatment at the level you need and leave treatment when you are ready.

 We also have professional addiction specialists and counselors to guide you through the therapy you will need to dig deep into your issues and any underlying causes for your addiction.
 Don’t wait to become involved in your life again.
 Contact us now.